renantarouco/euterpe/README.md

 - maximum players allowed in a session, e.g.: 5 players;
-- maximum distance between players fragments, e.g.: a player cannot be more than 3 fragments ahead from any other player in the session
+- maximum distance between players fragments, e.g.: a player cannot be more than 3 fragments ahead from any other player in the session.